Existence of curvature flow with forcing in a critical Sobolev space: Notation and main theorem

 Here, it is not ruled out that some $\ell_i(t)$ and $\ell_{j}(t)$ with $i\neq j$ may be identical.
 Moreover, there is a finite set of points where the endpoints of curves $\ell_1(t),\ldots,\ell_{P(t)}(t)$ meet at angles of either 0, 60 or 120 degrees.
-If $N=2$, each curve is an embedded closed curve which may intersect other curves only tangentially. \item[(V4)] For a.e.~$t\geq 0$, $\delta V_t$ is bounded and absolutely continuous with respect to $\|V_t\|$ (thus $h(x,V_t)$ exists). \item[(V5)] There exists an absolute constant $\Cr{MZ}>0$ (cf. Theorem \ref{MZ}) such that for all $T>0$, and writing $\Cr{c1}(u,T)$ (cf. \eqref{NS1}) as $\Cr{c1}$,
+If $N=2$, each curve is an embedded closed curve which may intersect other curves only tangentially.